heatsrc/vue-declassified/client/README.md

 These decisions are made arbitrarily, mostly for sanity and convenience.

 - Will only support TS
+- Won't support esoteric `@Component` options (e.g., render, intervalHooks, etc)
+  - Will consider accepting PRs
 - Will order files `script` -> `template` -> `style`
 - Will be formatted by prettier with default config
   - exception `printWidth` increased to 100 characters
+- Will attempt to preserve untransformed code
+  - Won't guarantee correctness though
+  - Will try to flag with comments

 ### Supported Features